andreybleme/eperf/README.md

 ```

 After connecting to the docker network, there is a new IFACE: eth2.
-It might be necessary to compile the eBPF code again attaching the XDP program into the new IFACE.
+It might be necessary to compile the eBPF program again attaching the XDP program into the new IFACE.

-From within the client container, use bombardier to send 10 reqs:
+From within the client container, use bombardier to send 10 pkts:

 ```
 /go/pkg/mod/github.com/codesenberg/bombardier@v1.2.5# go run . -c 1 -n 10 172.18.0.3
 ```

 Benchmarking tools usually require a server listening to requests coming from a given port.
-After creating the Node server, make sure you're exporting port 8000 during the "docker run" command:
+If you want to see accurate results, you can run a Node server, making sure you're exporting port 8000 during the "docker run" command:

 ```